ievron/wltls/README.md

 # W-LTLS

 Itay Evron, Edward Moroshko, and Koby Crammer.
-2018.
-Efficient Loss-Based Decoding On Graphs For Extreme Classification.
+2018. **Efficient Loss-Based Decoding On Graphs For Extreme Classification**.
 NIPS 2018.

 ## Downloading the data